 Photo Credit: Tracy Hall

-Vanessa Hua is a columnist for the San Francisco Chronicle and the author of the national bestseller, A River of Stars, and the short story collection, Deceit and Other Possibilities, winner of the Asian/Pacific American Award for Literature.
-A National Endowment for the Arts Literature Fellow, her honors include Rona Jaffe Foundation Writers’ Award, a Steinbeck Fellowship in Creative Writing, and Dr. Suzanne Ahn Award for Social Justice Reporting.
-Her work appeared publications including the New York Times, Washington Post, and The Atlantic.
-She teaches at the Warren Wilson MFA Program for Writers and elsewhere. www.vanessahua.com
+Vanessa Hua is an award-winning columnist for the San Francisco Chronicle and the author of the national bestseller, A River of Stars, and Deceit and Other Possibilities, a New York Times Editors Pick.
+A National Endowment for the Arts Literature Fellow, her honors include the Rona Jaffe Foundation Writers’ Award, Asian/Pacific American Award for Literature, and Steinbeck Fellowship, among others.
+The daughter of Chinese immigrants, she teaches at the Warren Wilson MFA Program, San Francisco Writers Grotto, and elsewhere.
+Her novel, Forbidden City, is forthcoming. www.vanessahua.com

 Photo Credit: Andria Lo